Silver Springs Park

 Significant improvements to the park were made that will help the park endure the high attendance that is experienced on a daily basis; the erosion control project at the east bank of the lake helps to stabilize that area, and the addition of 500 tons of brand new, clean sand is not only aesthetically pleasing but also contributes to the restoration of the beach.
 Let's keep it clean!

-Demolition of buildings is in process.
+Demolition of buildings is completed.